connxio/docs/docs/integrations/logging.md

 # Logging

-Connxio lets customers use a variety of different logging options, solutions and setups.
-Communicate Norge offers our transaction-based logging software [Archeo](https://www.archeo.no/) as a supplement to Connxio, and since we develop both products, the compatibility and feature richness is enhanced with this combination.
-However, we also support sending logs via webhook, which allows for logging to the customers logging provider of choice.
-This page details how to set up logging and how logging is configured.
+Connxio supports several logging setups.
+Evidi offers transaction-based logging software in [Archeo](https://www.evidi.com/no/produkter/archeo) as a Connxio supplement, with enhanced compatibility because both products are developed together.
+Connxio can also send logs by webhook to your preferred logging provider.

-We also offer total *integration as a service* where we handle logging, support, surveillance and fault detection on behalf of our customers.
-Please contact our sales department at [evidi.com/kontakt](https://www.evidi.com/kontakt) for further information.
+We also offer _integration as a service_, where we handle logging, support, surveillance, and fault detection for you.
+Contact sales at [evidi.com/kontakt](https://www.evidi.com/kontakt) for more information.

 ## What does Connxio log?

-Connxio sends logs from the internal engine to the configured logging provider every time a message is processed through a Connxio integration defined by the Connxio integration configuration.
-What logs are sent by Connxio is configured for each integration in accordance with customer needs.
-These options are detailed [below](#how-to-start-logging).
+Connxio sends logs from the internal engine to the configured provider whenever a message is processed through an integration.
+You choose what to log per integration, based on your needs.
+See [How to start logging](#how-to-start-logging).

 ### Log-levels

-Connxio operates with the term *log-levels*.
-A log-level is a set of logs that together define a level of information about the integrations journey through Connxio.
-Each log-level **includes the logs and statuses from the less verbose layer**.
-The log-levels are as follows:
+Connxio uses _log-levels_ to control how much information is logged about a message's journey.
+Each level **includes the logs and statuses from less verbose levels**.

 1. Error - Nothing is logged except critical errors.
 2. Minimum - The first inbound step and the last outbound step are logged.
 3. Standard - All transformations are logged.
-4. Verbose - All possible information is logged
+4. Verbose - All possible information is logged.

 #### Error

-The *Error* log-level does not send any logs to the logging provider with a notable exception; if a logging provider is defined on the configuration and the *Errpr* log-level is selected all critical errors are still logged.
-Since you could turn logging off just by not configuring a logging provider the *Error* level lets you log only critical errors and nothing else.
-We would highly recommend always configuring a logging provider and setting this log level even if you don't want any regular logging for the integration, so that you can catch irregularities and patch them as needed.
+The _Error_ level logs only critical errors.
+We recommend configuring a logging provider and using this level even when you do not want regular logging, so you can still detect and fix failures.

 **Statuses logged:**